sixman9/vcproj2cmake/README.txt

 Then an '|' (pipe, "or") for an optional series of additional platform conditionals.

-Note that ideally you merely needs to centrally maintain mappings in your root project part (ROOT_PROJECT/cmake/vcproj2cmake/*_mappings.txt), since sub projects will also collect information from the root project in addition to their (optional) local mappings files.
+Note that ideally you merely need to centrally maintain all mappings in your root project part (ROOT_PROJECT/cmake/vcproj2cmake/*_mappings.txt), since sub projects will also collect information from the root project in addition to their (optional) local mappings files.

+=== Installation/packaging ===

 Installation/packaging of a vcproj2cmake-based project is not specially supported yet, however I'm currently in the process of setting packaging up locally, thus hopefully this will eventually result in a nicely generic, easily usable (and optionally overridable!) mechanism which provides a nice Bundle-like packaging functionality on all platforms (Mac _and_ Linux, and Windows etc.).

+I just finished packaging, but in my case all I had to do was to use GetPrerequisites.cmake on the main project target (i.e., the main executable), this listed all sub project targets already and allowed me to install them from a global configuration part.
+Thus there's no special per-project vcproj2cmake handling yet.